 - Free evaporation of molecules on the surface of the liquid layer: in this step, the heating temperature is set according to the heated material’s boiling temperature.
 In the meanwhile, the evaporating speed will increase with the increase of temperature, and vise versa.
-Therefore, users should choose a economic and proper temperature.
+Therefore, users should choose an economical and proper temperature.

 - The molecules fly from the evaporation surface to the condensation surface: in this step, the vapor molecules may collide with each other or with air molecules remaining between the two sides.
 And the number of residual gas molecules is the main factor affecting the direction of flight and the evaporation rate.

 - The molecules condense on the condensation surface: this step is the final step, pointed molecules are extracted out.
 The molecules are gas-phase, so it is necessary to condense the gas-phase molecules into liquid-phase molecules.
-In this step, it is essential to choose a economic and proper condenser.
+In this step, it is essential to choose an economical and proper condenser.

 What are the Molecular Distillation Apparatus?